Lucia's Blog: 2022

 Paul knew what would lay ahead for him when he departed from this life.

 1. He knew he would receive a crown of righteousness.
 The crown was a metaphor.
-The literal crown in his time was a laurel wreath placed upon the head of a conquering king.
+In his time, the literal crown was a laurel wreath placed upon the head of a conquering king.
 This was the physical victory crown that conquering kings wore when they returned from battle.

 2. The spiritual victory crown was reserved for Paul (1 Corinthians 9:25; James 1:12; 1 Peter 5:4; Revelation 2:10).